apaz-cli/apaz-cli.github.io/blog/How_to_Write_a_Compiler_Without_Going_Insane.md

  * Debugger
  * Language Server

     These can all be accomplished later, and are best accomplished with support from either multiple teams or large communities.
 Not by independent devs trying to do everything.
 Don't try to undertake all of these.
-You and your project will both die.
+You and your project will both die trying.
 Limit the scope of what you're doing as much as you can.

+If you consider these things to be core to the experience of using your language, resolve to finish your compiler first.
+Do not attempt to finish one of these at the same time as your compiler.

 <br>